primev/mev-commit/contracts/contracts/validator-registry/README.md

 2. Restaking with the `MevCommitMiddleware` contract.
 3. Simple staking with the `VanillaRegistry` contract.

-The `ValidatorOptInRouter` contract acts as a query router between all three solutions, allowing any actor to query whether a group of validator pubkeys is opted-in to mev-commit.
+The `ValidatorOptInHub` contract acts as a query router between all three solutions, allowing any actor to query whether a group of validator pubkeys is opted-in to mev-commit.
+This is an updated version of the ValidatorOptInRouter contract for ease of use and to add future registry support.

 ## Mev-commit AVS - Eigenlayer Restaking Solution